naomit9/spacezy-express-api/README.md

 * Select date in the calendar to view Astronomy Picture of the Day from that date
 * Create a database on MongoDB to store user comments about the picture
 * Render all news and have search/filter functions
+* Use WeatherAPI and NASA API to get Mars weather and compare weather between a selected city and Mars

 ## Built with
 * Express.js